H4jen/webasto/README.md

 This project uses parts of the libwbus project found here: https://sourceforge.net/projects/libwbus/

-On physicla layer the line uses 2400 baud 8E1 format.
+On the physical layer the line uses 2400 baud 8E1 format (NOTE: Arduino SoftwareSerial does not support parity check!!, use CustomSoftwareSerial or HW able to support parity).
 The protocol is packet based with the following structure

  Header-length-command-data-checksum.

 More information on the protocol can be found in the repo in text file: webasto_wbus.txt (stolen from libwbus repo)